 Horizon 2020 opportunities for European GNSS (EGNSS) applications development

-The fourth call for APPLICATIONS IN SATELLITE NAVIGATION-GALILEO is soon to be open.
+The fourth call for APPLICATIONS IN SATELLITE NAVIGATION-GALILEO is opening on October 16, 2018.
 The deadline for project submissions is March 5, 2019.

 - LC-SPACE-EGNSS-1-2019: EGNSS applications fostering green, safe and smart mobility